lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 VueTestUtils.config.mocks["$t"] = (msg) => translations[locale][msg]
 ```

-Now a real translation will be rendered, even using the mocked `$t` function.
+Now a real translation will be rendered, despite using a mocked `$t` function.
 Run the test again, this time using `console.log` on `wrapper.html()` and removing the `mocks` mounting option:

 ```js
 describe("Bilingual", () => {